Seals and sunsets: The best things to do in Alonissos, Greece

 Where to stay in Alonissos

-We stayed in Casa Nina*, which is set on a hillside overlooking the harbour in Patitiri.
-There’s a mix of apartments, rooms and suites which sleep two–four people.
-Most have small kitchenettes as well as a balcony or terrace, where we spent evenings watching the boats.
+We stayed in Casa Nina*, on a hillside overlooking Patitiri harbour.
+It has a mix of apartments, rooms and suites which sleep two–four people.
+Most come with small kitchenettes as well as a balcony or terrace, where we spent evenings watching the boats.
 It’s light, bright and stylishly decorated, with daily housekeeping and friendly staff.

 The Ikion Eco Boutique Hotel* is the island’s most eco-friendly hotel.
 It’s on the edge of Patitiri, a short walk to Roussoum beach, with 13 rooms and suites, each with a balcony.
 Breakfast is included, which you can have in the garden or on your balcony.